raxod502/riju-cdn/README.md

     $ cd /opt/ante
     $ cmake .
     $ cmake --build .

-Extract the binary `ante` and the shared library `libantecommon.so`.
+    $ tar -czf stdlib.tar.gz stdlib

+Extract the binary `ante`, the shared library `libantecommon.so`, and the tarball `stdlib.tar.gz`.
 Note that the build takes about an hour because for some reason it wants to build all of LLVM.

 ### Brittany